courses_banner.jpg (56157 bytes)

 Answer: Yes there is.
 Best contact Rob Avery directly about this via this email: robaveryaviationshop@gmail.com

-Question 16.
-I hold an ATPL licence issued by an ICAO country.
-Is there are Rob Avery theory course that will prepare me for the Australian ATPL conversion theory examinations ?
+Question 16I hold an ATPL licence issued by an ICAO country.
+Are there any Rob Avery theory products that will prepare me for the Australian ATPL conversion theory examinations ?

-Answer: Yes you can purchase a specific exam booklet through any Australian pilot supply shop listed at: www.robavery.com.au/book_distributors.htm
+Answer: Yes you can purchase a specific Law exam booklet through any Australian pilot supply shop listed at: www.robavery.com.au/book_distributors.htm

 Question 18.
 I understand that certain CASA ATPL examination questions are not multi-choice, but instead an answer must be typed in.
 Is this correct.